couchbase/xdcrDiffer/README.md

 - checkpointDir - checkpointing allows the tool to resume from the last point in time when the tool was interrupted.
 - oldCheckpointFileName - this is the flag to use to specify a last checkpoint from which to resume.
 - verifyDiffKeys - By default this is enabled, which uses a non-stream based, key-by-key retrieval and validation.
 This is what is considered the second pass of verification after the first pass.
-- numberOfBuckets - Each Couchbase bucket contains 1024 vbuckets.
-For optimizing sorting, each vbucket is also sub-divided into sub-buckets as the data are streamed before the diff operation.
+- numberOfBins - Each Couchbase bucket contains 1024 vbuckets.
+For optimizing sorting, each vbucket is also sub-divided into bins as the data are streamed before the diff operation.
 - numberOfFileDesc - If the tool has exhausted all system file descriptors, this option allows the tool to limit the max number of concurently open file descriptors.

 ## License